- View/Download as PDF

 Campus facilities include:

 - Jordan Hall, built in 1927 and now listed on the National Register of Historic Places.
-In addition to housing several departments of the College of Liberal Arts and Sciences and the College of Education, the building incorporates computer labs, an electronic language laboratory, administrative and faculty offices, alumni and parent programs, student accounts, registration, and classrooms.
+In addition to housing several departments of the College of Liberal Arts and Sciences, the building incorporates computer labs, an electronic language laboratory, administrative and faculty offices, alumni and parent programs, student accounts, registration, and classrooms.

-- Fairbanks Center for Communication and Technology, home to Computer Sciences & Software Engineering and the College of Communication, which includes the Eugene S. Pulliam School of Journalism.
+- The Fairbanks Center for Communication and Technology is home to Computer Sciences and Software Engineering and the College of Communication, which includes the Eugene S. Pulliam School of Journalism.

-- The Holcomb Building, home to the Lacy School of Business as well as the Ruth Lilly Science Library and the Butler Business Accelerator.
+- The Holcomb Building, home to the Lacy School of Business as well as the Ruth Lilly Science Library and Information Technology.

 - The Pharmacy and Health Sciences Building, a facility that includes state-of-the-art laboratories, classrooms, and technology in support of student and faculty collaboration.